ballerina-platform/module-ballerina-time/README.md

 ```

 ### APIs
-Parallel to the aforementioned time representations, this module includes a set of APIs to facilitate time conversions
+Parallel to the aforementioned time representations, this library includes a set of APIs to facilitate time conversions
 and manipulations using a set of high-level APIs.
 Those conversion APIs can be listed as follows.

 #### The String Representations of UTC